Ford Escape: Fourth generation (2020)

-The fourth-generation Escape made its official debut on April 2, 2019, and went on sale in the third quarter of 2019 as a 2020 model.
-It is built at the Louisville Assembly Plant in Louisville, Kentucky.
-It also serves the third-generation Ford Kuga for countries outside North America.
+The fourth-generation Escape debuted on April 2, 2019, and went on sale in the third quarter of 2019 as a 2020 model.
+It is manufactured at the Louisville Assembly Plant in Louisville, Kentucky.
+It is related to the third-generation Ford Kuga, outside North America.

 Compared to its predecessor, the model is claimed to be lighter by over 200 lb while occupying a footprint that is larger due to a wider track and longer length.
 With its larger size, the Escape provides more interior space for occupants by increasing headroom, shoulder space, and hip room for both rows of seats.
 Combustion-powered models are equipped with sliding second-row seats that allows a maximum of 37.5 cuft of cargo space.

-In China, the fourth generation Escape has a slightly restyled front fascia compared to the North American version, and would be sold alongside the previous generation, which was sold as the Ford Kuga.
+In China and Taiwan, the fourth generation Escape has a slightly restyled front fascia compared to the North American version, and would be sold alongside the previous generation, which was sold as the Ford Kuga.

-It received a facelift in October 2022.